AmadeusW/mypage/content/_index.md

 ---
-title: Amadeus' website
+title: Welcome to my corner of the internet
-subtitle: Welcome to my corner of the internet
+subtitle: Currently unused
 image: hohsm.jpg
 image_alt: Hoh Rainforest Landscape
 ---

 Hello and welcome!
-I mostly keep here notes for myself.
-If you find something useful here, that's a good fortune!
+I keep here notes for my future reference, but if you find something useful here, that's a good fortune!
+Cheers.